he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Dragon, Sky.md

 ###  Shinonome

-Herald of the goddess [[Shizuru]], Shinonome is a paragon of the divine connection all sky dragons supposedly have.
+Herald of the goddess [[DATABASE/deity/Shizuru|Shizuru]], Shinonome is a paragon of the divine connection all sky dragons supposedly have.
 She upholds a tireless devotion to the goddess, carrying out her will on Golarion.

 ###  Sky Dragon Spellcasters